 In Phase 2 of this project, the team at the Disaster Resilience Research Group collaborated with Emergency Management Australia and multiple Australian jurisdictions to identify recovery scenarios for a 12-month and 3-year time horizon.
 This project used Stretch-Thinking Loops to develop a national picture of the potential post COVID-19 recovery landscape.

 A 3-year research grant supported two interrelated projects.
 The first project explored decision-making in dynamic, complex, and uncertain situations where decision makers are required to manage their cognitive limitations, so they can successfully manage the consequences of their decisions.
 The second project worked to better understand the enablers and constraints to utilising research to support development of evidence-informed practice.

-A 12-month research utilisation grant is currently being used to develop training materials and activities that will be used to up-skill a cohort of personnel from participating end-user agencies.
-These personnel will be able train their colleagues in the use of the non-technical skills and practices so they can be embedded as part of core business in emergency management.
+A 12-month research utilisation grant developed training materials and activities that were used to up-skill a cohort of personnel from participating end-user agencies.
+These personnel are now to able train their colleagues in the use of the non-technical skills and practices so they can be embedded as part of core business in emergency management.

 The World Bank and the Government of Bangladesh